W.

 Then he switched sides.

 Now a partner at Anapol Weiss, William brings that insider perspective to plaintiffs fighting some of the most powerful companies in America.
-He serves on the Plaintiffs' Steering Committee for the Toxic Heavy Metals in Baby Food MDL and was part of the trial team that helped secure the $8.5 million verdict in Dean v.
-Uber — the first time a federal jury held Uber liable for a sexual assault by one of its drivers.
+He serves on the Plaintiffs' Steering Committee for the Toxic Heavy Metals in Baby Food MDL and helped secure the $8.5 million verdict in Dean v.
+Uber — the first federal jury to hold Uber liable for a driver's sexual assault.
+He then served as lead trial counsel in WHB 823 v.
+Uber, winning Uber's own bellwether pick on April 20, 2026, and leaving the company 0-2 in federal jury trials.

 Current